Hundeshagen: History

 Hundeshagen was first mentioned in documents on the 15th of April 1282, when the lords of Westernhagen received patronage over its church.
 In 1312, the earls of Lutterberg transferred their properties in Hundeshagen to the lords of Westernhagen as well.
 About 1.5 kilometers to the west of the village, castle Westernhagen was situated on a small elevation that was surrounded by an artificial watercourse.
 There are no traces left of castle Osterhagen, but it was located on a verifiable elevation close to the village.
 The noble family Hagen is a noted lineage that was resident in many villages of this region.
 The castles were destroyed by peasants in 1552, but were mentioned once more in 1557.

 Around 1700, about 1.5 kilometers below the historical town center (located in the street Kiel today), a colony called the Freiheit (German for "freedom") arose close to the former castle Osternhagen.
-Here, landless people were given property to build residents in exchange for a protection fee by the landlords of Westernhagen.
+Here, landless people were given property to build residences in exchange for a protection fee by the landlords of Westernhagen.
 The residents of the Freiheit did not own farmland, but they were also exempt from the usual taxes and burdens put on the farmers in the village Hundeshagen.
 In the middle of the 18th century, the Freiheit encompassed 31 houses, though this number went down again in the following decades.
 Most of its residents earned their living as artisanal workers, such as wool combers, tinkers or broom binders, and later as traveling musicians.
 From the end of the 18th, the area between the Altdorf (old town) and the Freiheit was populated, which is now called Mitteldorf (middle town) and contains the new church and former school.